Should You Refinance Your Mortgage?

 Loan servicers also look if you have enough assets to live comfortably while paying your monthly mortgage loan.

-Typically, they want to see your bank statements for the last two months that reveal to them that you can actually afford to take out a new loan.
+Typically, they want to see your bank statements for the last two months that reveal that you can afford to take out a new loan.

 Higher Debt-to-Income Ratio

-Having more debt is very similar to lacking the funds or making a smaller income.
+Having more debt is like lacking the funds or making a smaller income.

-The debt-to-income ratio is one of the most important factors that the lender will look at.
+The debt-to-income ratio is one of the most critical factors for the lender.

-So, even if you now have more debt, if your income increased even more than your debt, it will offset the ratio.
+So, even if you now have more debt, if your income increases even more than your debt, it will offset the ratio.

 Your Credit Score Dropped

-If your credit score dropped to lower levels, it will definitely jeopardize your ability to qualify for refinancing.
+If your credit score drops to lower levels, it will jeopardize your ability to qualify for refinancing.

 For example, if your credit score was originally 720 and is now 650, it could raise a red flag with the underwriter.